Common Questions and Issues

 If you want to access weights directly for each search result, you should add a weight pane to the search context:

-Sphinx can support wildcard searching (for example: Austr∗), but it is turned off by default.
+Sphinx can support wildcard searching (for example: Austr∗), though it is turned off by default in Sphinx 2.1.
 To enable it, you need to add two settings to your

 You can set the